Maitrivira has been participating in Dhanakosa retreats for 20 years. He brings a wealth of experience with him.

 Open to all, these retreats are suitable for both beginners and those with more experience, but no previous experience is assumed.
 All these retreats include introductory meditation teaching and periods of silence.

-These retreats provide an excellent short introduction to both meditation and Buddhism.
-They will introduce you to two simple traditional meditation practices and give you grounding in the basic principles of Buddhism.
-They are an ideal situation in which to take a fresh look at yourself and your life.
+These retreats are an excellent short introduction to Buddhism and Meditation.
+We will cover an introduction to two traditional Buddhist meditations: the mindfulness of breathing and the development of loving kindness (Metta Bhavana).
+We will also introduce some key elements of the Buddhist tradition.
+As well as giving a grounding in the basic principles of Buddhism and meditation, these retreats are an ideal reflective situation in which to take a fresh look at ourselves.

 For more information read the retreat information sheet.